PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

 |

-.. collapse:: Wrapper codes when exception list is empty (throws=True)
+.. collapse:: Binding codes when exception list is empty (throws=True)

     |